 ^ Image copywrong: Kari DePhillips.
 Others are free to steal or "borrow" this graphic, not that anyone should want to. ^

 The amount that these lawyers sue for seems to be completely arbitrary.
 In our case, $8,000 was not a reasonable amount to sue for given the nonexistent damages caused, especially given the lack of views the post received.
 To be able to negotiate down to $3,000 was absurd, assuming the value was ever really $8k.
 The value is whatever the lawyer determines it to be, and considering he gets 40% of the imaginary value that he makes up on a whim, that number is invariably going to be ridiculously large.
-In fact, Goodreads was just sued for $150,000 for a photo of an obscure boy band that a user uploaded to their site. $150k for one photo is unreasonable, unless it’s the first photo of a celebrity baby.
+In fact, Goodreads was just sued for $150,000 for a photo of an obscure boy band that a user uploaded to their site. $150k for one photo is unreasonable, unless it’s the first photo of a celebrity baby that would've fetched much more on the cover of People magazine.

 What’s to stop us from taking hundreds of photos of everyday things, uploading them to Google Images and optimizing them for favorable search phrases, and then waiting for bloggers to use them so we can sue for thousands – or hundreds of thousands – in copyright infringement penalties?
 The answer is absolutely nothing, and I’m willing to bet that a surprising number of people make their livings doing just that.
 The “attorney” and “artist” who sued us certainly do, as do countless other “copyright trolls."